ryankklam/Notes/SAFe.md

 ## Iteration planning
 Best approaches
- - Review and reprioritize the team backlog aheadof iteration planning
+ - Review and reprioritize the team backlog ahead of iteration planning
  - Clearly communicate Story details and priorities to ensure understanding and alignment
  - Maintain neutrality as to not influence the team to over commit
  - Prior to Iteration Planning, prepare some preliminary Iteration Goals based on the team¡¯s progress in the PI so far